bdwilson/obico-bambu-octoprint/README.md

 # obico-bambu-octoprint

-This document & associated files describe a process to allow use of Obico failure detection to work with your Bambu printers.
+This document & associated files describe a process to allow use of Obico failure detection to work with any non-Octprint/non-Klipper printer (i.e. your Bambu printers).
 Please continue reading for the requirements to make this work.

 # Requirements
 1) Working Octoprint installation with Obico plugin.
-You need a camera that is designed to work with Octoprint natively (i.e. running on a Pi or other hardware - not virtualized).
+You need a camera that is designed to work with Octoprint (and Obico) natively (i.e. running on a Pi or other hardware - not virtualized).
 For my use case, I'm using a USB-connected Arducam.
 2) If you want the ability to "pause" the printer if there are issues, then you